 Innovation distinguishes between a leader and a follower.

-Strategic Themes are differentiating, specific, and itemized business objectives that connect a portfolio to the strategy of the enterprise.
-They provide business context for decision-making, and serve as inputs to the vision, budget, and backlogs for the Portfolio, Large Solution, and Program levels.
+Strategic Themes are differentiating business objectives that connect a portfolio to the strategy of the Enterprise.
+They influence portfolio strategy and provide business context for portfolio decision-making.

 Formulating Strategic Themes

-Strategic themes are an output of a collaborative process in which the enterprise stakeholders work with portfolio stakeholders to analyze a set of inputs before arriving at conclusions, as illustrated by Figure 2.
+Strategic themes are formulated via a collaborative process in which the Enterprise executives and fiduciaries work with Lean Portfolio Management and other portfolio stakeholders to analyze a set of inputs before arriving at conclusions, as illustrated in Figure 2.

-Strategic themes are an important tool for communicating strategy to the entire portfolio.
-They provide a simple, memorable reference tool and should influence everyone involved in Solution delivery.
+Strategic themes are a vital tool for communicating strategy to the entire portfolio, providing a simple, memorable messaging protocol that influences everyone involved in solution delivery.

 The Influence of Strategic Themes